-Proposals to replace existing housing stock will be supported where:

-- a) the existing house is not a listed building or an unlisted building that makes a positive contribution to the character of a conservation area; and - b) the new house incorporates the footprint of the original, unless an alternative adjacent site would minimise any negative environmental, landscape or social effects of the development.
+Proposals to replace existing housing stock will be supported where the new house incorporates the footprint of the original, unless an alternative adjacent site would minimise any negative environmental, landscape or amenity effects of the development.

-1.10 Housing for gypsies and travellers
+1.10 Housing for gypsies, travellers and travelling show people

-Proposals for the development of sites for gypsies and travellers will be favourably considered where the need and location have been identified in the relevant Local Authority Housing Strategy.
+Proposals for the development of sites for gypsies, travellers and travelling show people will be favourably considered where the need and location have been identified in the relevant Local Authority Housing Strategy.